Bicentennial Snapshot No. 54: Gone, but Not Forgotten

 Buckman’s

 Stay tuned for a snapshot of Buckman’s Dairy and Bakery but in the meantime, we have a program on Buckman’s Dairy History recorded in July 2017, and here is an article from our newsletter titled Homer J. Buckman – Sold Milk, Cream, and Lollipops!!! – From the historian’s Files.
-Also Homer J. Buckman will be featured in the upcoming Pioneer Families Volume II coming Late 2023 stay tuned to our Facebook page when the book goes live for orders.
+Also Homer J. Buckman will be featured in the upcoming Pioneer Families Volume II coming 2024 stay tuned to our Facebook page when the book goes live for orders.

 mail